Manitoba Provincial Road 374: History

 The alignment that would become PR 374 was first graded by 1986, providing the first road access to Cross Lake as part of construction to Jenpeg.
 PR 374 was first designated by the province of Manitoba in 1994 as a spur from PR 373 to Cross Lake.
 This included a ferry across the Nelson River in the middle of the road, and was all gravel.

 On August 29, 2002, the province announced the beginning of construction on a new bridge across the Nelson River, which involved several different locations to replace the ferry across the river.
 In order to choose the final location, engineers had to study the environment of where to build the bridge, as well as the economic impact of constructing the road and for the city of Cross Lake.
 The final design proposal involved a 260 m four-lane long bridge across the Nelson River.
 The new bridge would be located 1000 m downstream from the ferry crossing.
 This new alignment also involved re-aligning 4.4 km of PR 374 to the new bridge instead of the ferry.

 The new bridge and alignment was put under the control of Kiewit Management, which spent 2003 and most of 2004 constructing the complex bridge due to its location and various environmental impediments, such as basaltic bedrock.
 On September 20, 2004, the new bridge was opened to traffic at the cost of $25 million (2004 CAD).
 The construction of the bridge was constructed ahead of schedule and at-budget, with no overruns.

 The Kichi Sipi Bridge was part of a plan for improvement of access through northeastern Manitoba to help upgrade access to Cross Lake and Norway House.
 This new project also involves the paving of PR 373 near the Kichi Sipi Bridge, as well as grading the road from PR 373 to a point 14 km northeast as part of extra $53 million of expenditures.
-By 2015, only the portion of PR 373 from the 14-kilometer point to the Kichi Sipi Bridge was paved.
+By 2015, only the portion of PR 373 from the 14-kilometre point to the Kichi Sipi Bridge was paved.
 Instead, the first 14 km section was delayed to be completed by the 2019 fiscal year.